-The De-Collecting Era: Why Fewer Houseplants Might Save Your Summer in 2026
+The De-Collecting Era: Why Fewer Houseplants Might Save Your Summer

 Having helped over 600 plant parents downsize to saner, more sustainable collections, I’ll share why 10–15 carefully chosen plants beat a 50‑plant jungle—especially when summer AC and vacation schedules ramp up.